 This may be the creepiest time for your cat to stare as there’s nothing like waking up to two large eyes glowing in the darkness.
 Why would your cat choose this time to communicate something to you?
 It could be because cats are naturally nocturnal animals.
 While most of our domestic feline friends have transitioned to sleeping at night, they still retain that nocturnal instinct.
 A cat’s vision is very sharp in the dark so they may be, again, watching you out of entertainment or simply surveying your sleeping noises in the dark.
 They may also be trying to spend some time with you, even though you may not be aware of it.

-When to Worry About Your Cat Staring
+When To Worry About Your Cat Staring

 The vast majority of the time your cat’s staring is a completely normal, albeit sometimes unnerving behavior.
-However, if your cat’s stare takes on an empty, unfixed quality something else may be wrong.
+However, if your cat’s stare takes on an empty, unfixed quality, then something else may be wrong.
 A cat may appear to be staring when in reality he or she may have retinal detachment.
 Retinal detachment is when the layer at the back of the eye detaches from the globe and can occur following high blood pressure.
 When the retina detaches it can make the pupils constantly dilated leading to an empty stare.
 Causes of high blood pressure include kidney failure, heart disease, and hyperthyroidism.
 If you notice your kitty’s pupils seem constantly dilated or that their gaze isn’t fixed on a specific target, go see your veterinarian immediately.

 We’re all aware that our feline friends possess some strange behaviors, with staring at us being right at the top of the list.
-Staring is usually a cat’s go to form of communication to try to get your attention or to let you know that he or she cares.
-If your cat stares at you, take it as a compliment and put on a good performance in your one person cat show.
+Staring is usually a cat’s go-to form of communication to try to get your attention or to let you know that he or she cares.
+If your cat stares at you, take it as a compliment and put on a good performance in your one-person cat show.